 Personalized video marketing for the travel industry

-Year-in-review videos that highlight best travel experiences and memories or different types of loyalty points communicated through a personalized video format will certainly trigger positive emotions.
+Year-in-review videos that highlight the best travel experiences and memories or different types of loyalty points communicated through a personalized video format will certainly trigger positive emotions.
 Another great way to incorporate personalized videos relates to your customer service.
-Instead of letting your agents handle the onboarding process for guests, you can create personalized videos that answer FAQ, offer key information, and make them feel welcome.
+Instead of letting your agents handle the onboarding process for guests, you can create personalized videos that answer FAQs, offer key information, and make them feel welcome.